Harmony of Song & Dance at Pinewoods

 -- Keith Murphy and Becky Tracy, Program Co-Directors

 |8:15-8:45||Cold Breakfast Coffee/Tea available|

-Each day we will begin with a 75 minute singing session with the entire camp at which singing leaders will take turns leading harmony songs both by ear and from written music.
-We will all work on these songs each morning through the week until the final big sing on Friday morning.
-The repertoire may include American country harmony, South African choral music, shape note and gospel, contemporary a cappella, and new arrangements of traditional songs from the U.S., the U.K., Canada, and beyond.
-A perfect way to start your day!
+The morning chorale brings the entire camp together to start the day with a 75 minute singing session where our diverse singing staff take turns leading harmony songs both by ear and from written music.
+The material will range from easy and fun to more challenging (and still fun!)
+A big sing at the end of the week will be a review of the highlights of this session.
+The repertoire may include American country harmony, sea songs, shape note and gospel, contemporary a cappella, and new arrangements of traditional songs from the U.S., the U.K., Canada, and beyond.

 This is a period of social dancing for all.
-Campers can choose among an intermediate English class, an intermediate contra class, and a class for beginning dancers that includes both contra and English.
+Campers can choose among an English, an American, and a class for beginning dancers that includes both contra and English.

 |11:50-12:25||Swimming, Bookstore staffed|